 Bio

-I have been faculty in Georgetown University’s Communication, Culture and Technology Program (CCT) since 2008.
-I have a Ph.D. in Sociology and Science Studies (STS) from the University of California San Diego (UCSD - 2006), and did a postdoc at the University of Michigan School of Information.
-My masters is from McGill University in Montreal and my Bachelors is from York University in Toronto.
+I am Associate Professor in the Department of Human Centered Design and Engineering (HCD) at University of Washinton (UW).
+I have a Ph.D. in Sociology and Science Studies (STS) from the University of California San Diego (UCSD - 2006), and did a PostDoc at the University of Michigan School of Information.
+My Masters is from McGill University in Montreal and my Bachelors is from York University in Toronto.

 My research often focuses on the sociotechnical facets of cyberinfrastructure (i.e., networked information technologies for the support of science) and how it is transforming the practice and organization of contemporary knowledge production.

-As a member CCT, I teaches courses such as Infrastructure Studies and Introduction to Science and Technology Studies, and methodology courses on grounded theory and qualitative studies of technology.
+As a member HCDE, I teach courses such as Infrastructure Studies and Introduction to Science and Technology Studies, as well as methodology courses on grounded theory and qualitative or historical studies of technology.

 I grew up in Ottawa and Madrid.
 I've had six parakeets and they’ve all been called Budgie.